-Re:mixed (Koeln)
+Re:mixed (Cologne)

-2022, videoinstallation for 3 projectors and 2 monitors HD video loops 18:39 / 36:08 min Sound composition by Klaus Osterwald Project space of Galerie Seippel im Haus der Stiftungen Köln/DE > gudrunbarenbrock.de/installation/remixed-koeln
+2022, video installation for 3 projectors and 2 monitors HD video loops 18:39 / 36:08 min Sound composition: Klaus Osterwald Project space of Galerie Seippel im Haus der Stiftungen Köln/DE gudrunbarenbrock.de/installation/remixed-koeln

-"When you enter her installation, you are struck by the world the artist has created.
-Nature and city, rotating images, fast cuts fill the space.
-Sometimes filling it in its entirety and sometimes plastering the walls with multiple smaller images.
-We see strange trees that look as if they are under water - or perhaps they are underwater plants, reminiscent of tall trees swaying in the wind.
-A cityscape passes by and the world spins as a vehicle drives along a motorway.
-Standing in the space, it is as if the walls are moving, shifting around us.
-Layers of superimposed images create a sense of time passing.
-Cities and landscapes pass by, but instead of moving horizontally, they move vertically above us.
-Some of the images are so abstracted, the contrast blown up so much, that all we see are black and white pixels.
-The imagery moves from old, monochrome film footage to a graphic novel style.
-In this installation, the artist mixes photography and film, analogue and digital, static and movement.
-Wall projections structure the space by touching the ceiling, walls and floor at different points.
-All the technical equipment is exposed on the floor: projectors, media players, cabling and two monitors that invite the visitor to move through the space towards them, as if through a labyrinth of light and shadow.'
+"When you enter the installation, you are impressed by the world that the artist has created.
+Nature and city motifs, rotating images and quick cuts characterise the space.
+Sometimes these sequences fill it completely, sometimes the walls are only covered in sections with smaller images.
+We see strange trees that look as if they are under water - or perhaps they are underwater plants reminiscent of tall trees swaying in the water?
+A cityscape passes by and we see the world spinning as a car drives along a motorway.
+We see meadows that, instead of moving horizontally, pass over us vertically.
+Some of the images are so strongly abstracted, so extremely blown up in contrast, that we only perceive black and white pixels.

+In her installation, the artist mixes photography and film, analogue and digital images, static and movement.
+The wall projections structure the space, touching the ceiling, walls and floor in different places.
+The visual language in this installation ranges from old monochrome film footage to a kind of graphic novel style.
+All the technical equipment is exposed: projectors, media players, cables and monitors.
+Thus we move through this strange world, as if through a labyrinth of light and shadow. ..."